FuelLabs/sway-applications/fractional-NFT/README.md

 ## Overview

-The Fractional NFT Application will lock an NFT into a fractional-NFT(f-NFT) contract and allow users to purchase the fractionalized tokens.
-These tokens can then be bought and sold on an AMM or if a buyback is initiated, returned to the distribution contract.
-If all tokens are returned, the NFT owner may unlock the NFT from the f-NFT contract and regain full ownership.
+The Fractional NFT Application will lock an NFT into a fractional-NFT(f-NFT) contract and allow users to purchase the newly minted fractionalized tokens.
+These tokens can then be bought and sold on an AMM or if a buyback is initiated, return them to the distribution contract.
+If all tokens are returned, the admin may unlock the NFT from the f-NFT contract and regain full ownership.

 More information can be found in the [specification](./SPECIFICATION.md).